 Resources for Regions

-The Resources for Regions program aims to deliver improved local infrastructure to mining-affected communities and improve economic growth and productivity in NSW.
+Resources for Regions aims to deliver improved local infrastructure to mining-related communities and improve economic growth and productivity in NSW.

 While the mining industry makes a significant contribution to the economic prosperity of the state, the NSW Government recognises that this mining activity can place additional stress on regional communities and infrastructure.